Peru Surfing Guide

 Ready, Set, Surf

-Because of the sea urchins and rocks here, it’s a good idea to bring sturdy water shoes or old sneakers that will make it safe for you to wade into the surf.
+Because of the sea urchins and rocks in Peru, it’s a good idea to bring sturdy water shoes or old sneakers that will make it safe for you to wade into the surf.
 Bring a wetsuit if you have one, but don’t worry about bringing any other equipment.
 We can set you up with surfboard rentals and an instructor.
-And don’t be intimidated by the experienced, sun-bleached Peruvian surfers—even if you’re a novice surfer, Peru’s waves are something that every visitor should the take time to experience.
+And don’t be intimidated by the experienced, sun-bleached Peruvian surfers.
+Even if you’re a novice surfer, Peru’s waves are something that every visitor should take the time to experience.